sted1994/sted1994/README.md

 ### Hi there!! 👋 Welcome to my page

 #### Please take your time to browse through my repositories to see what I have been working on lately.
-These projects represent my journey so far as I continue to develope my knowledge and skills as a developer.
-Please feel free to reach out with any recommendations or ideas you would like to colaborate on.
+These projects represent my journey so far as I continue to develop my knowledge and skills as a developer.
+Please feel free to reach out with any recommendations or ideas you would like to collaborate on.
 Enjoy!

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=sted1994&show_icons=true&theme=radical)
 <br>